Microchip-MPLAB-Harmony/reference_apps/apps/pic32mz_ef_curiosity_v2/getting_started_ext/readme.md

 	- [How to Build an Application by Adding a New PLIB, Driver, or Middleware to an Existing MPLAB Harmony v3 Project](http://ww1.microchip.com/downloads/en/DeviceDoc/How_to_Build_Application_Adding_PLIB_%20Driver_or_Middleware%20_to_MPLAB_Harmony_v3Project_DS90003253A.pdf)

 ## Revision:
+- v1.4.0 - Extended functionality to toggle LED3 on SW3 switch press.
 - v1.3.0 - Regenerated and tested application.
 - v1.2.0 - Regenerated and tested application.
 - v1.1.0 - Regenerated and tested application.